monu4959/air-drawingg/README.md

 # air-drawingg

-draw on sscreen using your fingers and gestures
+draw on screen using your fingers and gestures